Text Analytics for Unstructured Data

 STRUCTURING THE UNSTRUCTURED THROUGH TEXT ANALYTICS

 IBM cites "Veracity" as one of the "Four V's of Big Data."
 Veracity refers to uncertainty and unknown quality within unstructured content.
-However, unless users of analytical systems have confidence in the underlying data, they will be unable to use t any insights that they gain in a meaningful way.
+However, unless users of analytical systems have confidence in the underlying data, they will be unable to use any insights that they gain in a meaningful way.

-SEARCH COMPLEMENTS BIG DATA
+UNSTRUCTURED DATA SEARCH COMPLEMENTS BIG DATA ANALYTICS

-At Search Technologies, we believe in creating systems that provide not just insightful analysis capabilities, but an environment in which source data is easily available through search (taking into account any necessary security restrictions), so that decisions can be made in confidence.
+At Search Technologies, we believe in creating text analytics systems that provide not just insightful analysis capabilities, but an environment in which source data is easily available through search (taking into account any necessary security restrictions), so that decisions can be made in confidence.

 Analytical solutions are created by combining appropriate technologies with proven processes, and expertise, all of which are available through our search and big data consulting services.